core-interaction/core-interaction.github.io/topic/inspector/index.md

 >
 >This is just a quicker preview, but isn’t always perfectly accurate&#8288;—and also won’t reflect any device-specific behaviors around scrolling or rotating.
 (I’m looking at you, [iOS Safari](https://bugs.webkit.org/show_bug.cgi?id=141832).)
 {: .callout icon="🤌" }

+## The Console

+The console is used to help you work with [JavaScript](/topic/javascript), by *logging* messages (and any errors) from your code as it runs. \
+\
+If your tools are already open, you can show the console (as a drawer) in *Options* ellipses, or as a whole panel to the right of *Elements*. \
+\
+*On the Mac, Hit ⌘-⌥-J (command-option-J) to go right there!*
+{: .left .one-above style="align-self: center;" }

+{% include figure.html src='customize.svg' class='right' %}

+{% include figure.html src='console.png' height='90vh' caption='The console as a drawer, at the bottom right.' %}

+This area will show any [messages logged](https://developer.chrome.com/docs/devtools/console/log/#javascript) from your JavaScript with `console.log()`.

+Warnings and errors (like missing files, or bad JS syntax) will also be shown here in yellow and red, respectively—usually with clickable line-numbers to the right, to take you right to the problem.
+You can clear the buffer (what is showing) with the little crossed circle.

+You can also evaluate JavaScript here directly, by typing (with some nice auto-completion) into the bottom of the console—like `console.log('Hello, world!')`.
+You can use this to test out parts of your code immediately, like with `document.querySelector('main')`.
+If it returns (shows) your element in response, your selector is working!